-Former Golden Eagle player Polk Brown is in his fourth season as head coach of the Tennessee Tech men's and women's golf teams.
-Brown was named July 21, 2011, to the position.
+Former Golden Eagle player Polk Brown, now in his seventh season as head coach of the Tennessee Tech men's and women's golf teams, was named to the position back on July 21, 2011.

 “I am absolutely honored to have the opportunity to represent Tennessee Tech,” Brown said upon his hiring.
 “It’s a dream come true.
 The coaches before me, especially Bobby, left a huge legacy for me to try to fulfill, especially in the high principles he held.
 I remember going to school in August, 2001 and now it’s exactly 10 years later I’m coming back as head coach.
 It’s such an honor.”